Peterborough: Early history

-Peterborough and its surrounding areas around have been inhabited for thousands of years because it is where permanently drained land in The Fens is created by the River Nene.
+Peterborough and its surrounding areas have been inhabited for thousands of years because it is where permanently drained land in The Fens is created by the River Nene.
 Remains of Iron Age settlement and what is thought to be religious activity can be seen at the Flag Fen archaeological site to the east of the city centre.
 The Romans established a fortified garrison town at Durobrivae on Ermine Street, 5 mi to the west in Water Newton, around the middle of the 1st century AD.
 Durobrivae's earliest appearance among surviving records is in the Antonine Itinerary of the late 2nd century.
 There was also a large 1st century Roman fort at Longthorpe, designed to house half a legion, or about 3,000 soldiers; it may have been established as early as around AD 44–48.
 Peterborough was an important area of ceramic production in the Roman period, providing Nene Valley Ware that was traded as far away as Cornwall and the Antonine Wall, Caledonia.

 Peterborough is shown by its original name Medeshamstede to have possibly been an Anglian settlement before AD 655, when Sexwulf founded a monastery on land granted to him for that purpose by Peada of Mercia, who converted to Christianity and was briefly ruler of the smaller Middle Angles sub-group.
 His brother Wulfhere murdered his own sons, similarly converted and then finished the monastery by way of atonement.

 Hereward the Wake rampaged through the town in 1069 or 1070.
 Outraged, Abbot Turold erected a fort or castle, which, from his name, was called Mont Turold: this mound, or hill, is on the outside of the deanery garden, now called Tout Hill, although in 1848 Tot-hill or Toot Hill.
 The abbey church was rebuilt and greatly enlarged in the 12th century.
 The Peterborough Chronicle, a version of the Anglo-Saxon one, contains unique information about the history of England after the Norman conquest, written here by monks in the 12th century.
 This is the only known prose history in English between the conquest and the later 14th century.
 The burgesses received their first charter from "Abbot Robert" – probably Robert of Sutton (1262–1273).
 The place suffered materially in the war between King John and the confederate barons, many of whom took refuge in the monastery here and in Crowland Abbey, from which sanctuaries they were forced by the king's soldiers, who plundered the religious houses and carried off great treasures.
 The abbey church became one of Henry VIII's retained, more secular, cathedrals in 1541, having been assessed at the Dissolution as having revenue of £1,972.7s.0¾d per annum.